 After Brexit, Irish students will continue to be able to study and train in the UK and vice versa.

 For further information on education and studying, including the recognition of professional qualifications, please see the studying section on this website.

 Irish citizens resident in the UK, and British citizens resident in Ireland, have the right to vote in local and national parliamentary elections.
 This will continue to be the case post-Brexit.

 Under EU law, only citizens of EU Member States have the right to vote in, or stand for, European Parliament elections.
-This means that when the UK leaves the EU, British citizens residing in Ireland will no longer have a right to vote in European Parliament elections in Ireland.
+This means that British citizens residing in Ireland will no longer have a right to vote in European Parliament elections in Ireland.